hybr/oom/README.md

 ## Adding New Entities

-To add a new entity, simply insert metadata into the meta database:
+To add a new entity, simply insert metadata into the database:

 ```sql
 -- 1. Add entity definition